-(i) The governance structure of the programme must clearly assign authority and responsibility for the formulation and implementation of policies that enable the programme to fulfill its mission.
+- (i) The governance structure of the programme must clearly assign authority and responsibility for the formulation and implementation of policies that enable the programme to fulfill its mission.
 The programme must possess the financial resources necessary to fulfill its mission and the PEOs.
-In particular, there must be sufficient

-- (ii) The educational institution must have a comprehensive and up-to-date library and extensive educational, technological facilities. - (iii) The institute shall provide the required information for campus infrastructure and facility, organisation, governance and transparency, budget allocation and public accounting (for both institutions and programme), library, internet, safety norms and checks, and counselling and emergency medical care and first-aid as per the format given in the SAR.
+In particular, there must be sufficient resources to attract and retain well-qualified staff, and to provide them with opportunities for continuous development and career growth.
+The programme's budgetary planning process must also provide for the acquisition, repair, maintenance and replacement of physical facilities and equipment. - (ii) The educational institution must have a comprehensive and up-to-date library and extensive educational, technological facilities. - (iii) The institute shall provide the required information for campus infrastructure and facility, organisation, governance and transparency, budget allocation and public accounting (for both institutions and programme), library, internet, safety norms and checks, and counselling and emergency medical care and first-aid as per the format given in the SAR.
 However, it shall provide the information in a suitable format, wherever necessary, in case the format has not been provided in the SAR.